 We have an unprecedented opportunity to advance our understanding of CTE by learning the global burden of disease by studying this cohort, and at a fraction of the cost it would take to study in the US.
 Each brain can be studied in Brazil for just $100.
 In the US it easily costs >10x as much - and due to the popularity of soccer and Jiu-Jitsu in Brazil, we anticipate the CTE rate will be similar to other countries, like the US, where contact sports are popular.

 We are honored that Stu Porter, CEO of Denham Capital, has agreed to provide a Matching Gift Challenge up to $25,000, which will cover 250 brains.
-We need YOU to help fund the additional $25,000 by July 1st to study the remaining 250 brains and unlock Stu's generous gift!
+With Stu's leadership and the help of CLF supporters, we completed fundraising for the additional $25,000 study the remaining 250 brains.
+The study is underway!